genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 ### Build and compose Docker images

-Now, you need to start the database.
+Now you need to start the database.
 Make sure your docker management software (in our case Rancher desktop) is up and running and do the following:

 ```powershell
 docker pull postgres